 - 2.1 The member of staff responsible for Health and Safety at Deerhurst & Apperley CE Primary School is the Head Teacher. - 2.2 The Governors of Deerhurst & Apperley CE Primary School have a Premises Committee that is concerned with Health and Safety and the fabric of the school buildings.
-The committee includes the Safety Representative. - 2.3 In the absence of the Head Teacher, the Senior Teacher Mrs Julie Oldroyd, is the responsible staff member. - 2.4 The Safety Representative is Mrs. McEvoy.
+The committee includes the Safety Representative. - 2.3 In the absence of the Head Teacher, the Senior Teachers Mrs Perry and Mrs Julie Oldroyd, are the responsible staff members. - 2.4 The Safety Representative is Mrs. Neveu.
 The functions and procedures for Safety Representatives are laid out in the Union Handbooks (following Regulation 6 Safety Representatives and Safety Committees' Regulations).
-These are adhered to so far as possible. - Members of staff who have completed a Basic or Paediatric First Aid courses are: Mrs Lena Baldwin, Mrs Rachael Clayson, Mrs Eve Perry, Mrs Michelle Hawker, Miss Gemma Downes. - 2.5 Staff who assess a pupil as requiring first aid treatment should send the child to the registered First Aider in the first instance. - 2.6 The nominees responsible for the maintenance and safe usage of the school's electrical devices are the maintenance contractors nominated by the local education authority.
+These are adhered to so far as possible. - Members of staff who have completed a Basic or Paediatric First Aid courses are: Mrs Lena Baldwin, Miss K Robinson, Mrs A Cane, Mrs J Street and Mr Steve Clark (PE). - 2.5 Staff who assess a pupil as requiring first aid treatment should send the child to the registered First Aider in the first instance. - 2.6 The nominees responsible for the maintenance and safe usage of the school's electrical devices are the maintenance contractors nominated by the local education authority.